kramse/ansible-workshop/README.md

 * We use a plain straight-forward approach without real roles
 * Users can quickly edit playbooks and see stuff working
 * They also mess about with the /etc/hosts file
+* The OpenBSD example pf.conf should probably be split into multiple